 • Trusts and estates, and wealth planning

 Because of our commitment to excellence, Rich May attorneys have been regularly honored by our colleagues, and we now count more than half our lawyers as Super Lawyers™ and 10 attorneys rated “AV” by Martindale-Hubbell among our numbers.
-Thomson Reuters’ Super Lawyers also rated Rich May as the top business and transactions law firm in Massachusetts in 2014.
+Thomson Reuters’ Super Lawyers also rated Rich May as the top business and transactions law firm in Massachusetts winning the award the last two years that it was awarded.